slackapi/python-slack-sdk/tutorial/03-responding-to-slack-events.md

 ## Install the dependencies

-> 💡 **[“Requirements files”](https://pip.pypa.io/en/stable/user_guide/#id12)** are files containing a list of items to be installed using pip install.
+> 💡 **["Requirements files"](https://pip.pypa.io/en/stable/user_guide/#id12)** are files containing a list of items to be installed using pip install.
 Details on the format of the files are here: [Requirements File Format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format).

 - In the root directory create a "requirements.txt" file.
 - Add the following contents to that file and save the file.